TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <p><strong>🎙️ Expertise</strong></p>

-- If you have any questions or need assistance with Python, SQL, PowerBI, or Machine Learning, I am here to help!
+- If you have any questions or need assistance with Python, SQL, Power BI, or Machine Learning, I am here to help!

 - I have hands-on experience with these powerful tools and techniques and would love to share my knowledge with you.